E-Invoicing in France: Then & Now

 Businesses will have to send electronic invoices for their business-to-business transactions – this is known as “e-invoicing”.
 The second part, known as “e-reporting”, concerns invoicing data that do not fall within the scope of e-invoicing, but which remain transactions subject to VAT.

-To be compliant, companies will have to go through an approved third-party commercial partner platform, or “Plateforme de Dematerialization Partenaire” (PDP).
-Indeed, in October 2024, the government decided to withdraw its platform (the Portail Public de Facturation), giving greater weight to PDPs.
+To be compliant, companies will have to go through an approved third-party commercial partner platform, “Plateforme Agréée” (previously “Plateforme de Dematerialization Partenaire” (PDP)).
+Indeed, in October 2024, the government decided to withdraw its platform (the Portail Public de Facturation), giving greater weight to the platforms registered with the government – see graph above.

-A PDP is an intermediary between a supplier and a customer.
-PDPs are the only platforms that can transmit electronic invoices directly to their recipients AND transmit the data to the Public Billing Portal.
-They must ensure that data integrity, authenticity and completeness are maintained.
-PDPs will be registered by the administration and will also play an internal role, such as managing a directory.
+A PA is an intermediary between a supplier and a customer.
+PAs are the only platforms that can transmit electronic invoices directly to their recipients AND transmit the data to the authorities.
+They now play a central role in the Reform and must ensure that data integrity, authenticity and completeness are maintained.
+PAs will be registered by the administration and will also play an internal role, such as managing a directory.
 And yes, SPS Commerce supports both B2G and B2B e-invoicing requirements in France, we are registered under number 0010.

 E-Invoicing Formats